Scholars without Stipend

 - Certificate of the last degree

-A visiting scholar at AUC will be assigned the service title of visiting Scholar without Stipend.
-These following services are handled and facilitated by the Department administration once the letter of invitation by the Associate Provost for Research, Innovation and Creativity (AP-RIC) has been sent and the visiting scholar accepts the invitation:
+A visiting scholar at AUC will be assigned the service title of visiting SwS.
+These following services are handled and facilitated by the department administration once the letter of invitation by the associate provost for research, AP-RIC has been sent and the visiting scholar accepts the invitation.

 - Is assigned a shared office space with access to a computer and printer (if available)